tobiasahlin/SpinKit/README.md

 ## Contribution

-If you're submitting a new animation, make sure that it looks identical in [all browsers that supports CSS animations](http://caniuse.com/css-animation).
+If you're submitting a new animation, make sure that it looks identical in [all browsers that support CSS animations](http://caniuse.com/css-animation).

 ## Licensing